proyo-code/SomeHowTosAndTexts/DeSplash/HowToUseDeSplash.md

 5. Turn on "Save images" if you want to save the images automatically
 6. Now lock your phone to see the surprises :)

+For better user experience, add it to your task killer's white list...

 Thank you for using DeSplash...
 ```